 Essentials List for Minimalist Living

 Return your reduced things to their new homes or their old ones.
 You can then relax.

-By applying these means to each room, all of which have similar essential standards, you'll rapidly have the option to sort between what stays and what goes.
+By applying these means to each room, all with similar essential standards, you'll rapidly have the option to sort between what stays and what goes.
 The following is a guide for assisting you with limiting the things in your home to start your minimalist living.

+Essentials List for Minimalist Living